English Café at Otemon（E-CO） English

-With highly qualified and experienced academic and administrative staff, including a full-time learning advisor, E-CO is the ideal environment for students looking to become autonomous and effective learners of English, or those interested in learning about different cultures.
+With highly qualified and experienced academic and administrative staff, including a learning advisor, E-CO is the ideal environment for students looking to become autonomous and effective learners of English and other languages, or those interested in learning about different cultures.
 Our supportive community welcomes all students, regardless of background or proficiency level.

-E-CO provides a forum for those interested in English and global issues to meet and interact in English, and to improve their skills and awareness of other cultures.
-Through the learning advisory service and E-CO courses and workshops, students can identify and focus on their learning needs and develop their English skills in a personalized way by choosing from the wide variety of support services available.
+E-CO provides a forum for those interested in English and global issues to meet and interact in English and other languages, and to improve their skills and awareness of other cultures.
+Students can identify and focus on their learning needs and develop their English skills in a personalized way by choosing from the wide variety of support services available.

 A flexible learning environment

 E-CO aims to cater for a variety of student needs through offering a flexible learning environment, which each student can use differently according to their goals.
-A learning advisory service run by a full-time learning advisor is provided to help all students use E-CO effectively.
+A learning advisory service run by an experienced learning advisor is provided to help all students use E-CO effectively.

-Those interested in English conversation can use the Cafe Space with friends, or join staff and student-run services such as Easy Chat, a group conversation time held everyday, or have a 20-minute focused conversation with a teacher using the English Practice service.
+Those interested in English conversation can chat with friends, or join staff and student-run services such as Easy Chat, a group conversation time held everyday, or have a 20-minute focused conversation with an instructor using the English Practice service.
 Others may want to study using E-CO’s materials, or expose themselves to English through watching English movies from around the world.
-Private study spaces are provided for quiet study or group work.
 E-CO has something to suit everyone’s learning style and goals.

 E-CO runs a Learning Advisory Service to help students become more effective and autonomous language learners.
 Through an intentional reflective dialog with E-CO’s learning advisor, students can become more aware of their learning needs, set goals and find appropriate materials and strategies to achieve those goals.

 This service helps students deepen their knowledge of the English language and practice their skills.
 In this one-to-one session, teachers give guidance on anything from grammar questions to presentation practice and provide speaking practice.

 E-CO Speaking Program